copcio/copcio.github.io/DRAFT-SPEC.md

 An Extra Bytes VLR containing that information *MUST* be present if extra per-point data is provided.

+## Versioning

+Should any future incremental versioning of COPC occur, is expected to utilize VLR definitions with incremented ``Record ID`` values as the discrimination mechanism.
+It *MAY* be possible to write COPC data with simultaneous definitions of `info`, `hierarchy` or `extents` VLRs as needed to support future needs.

 # Differences from EPT